 Analogue, the word has been derived from the Greek word ‘analogos’, which means proportionate or ratio.
-Analogue computers make use of continuous signals to generate user understandable information, after the required processing.
+Analogue computers make use of continuous signals to generate user-friendly information after the required processing.
 Most of the real-life signals are analogue or continuous in nature.
-For example, sound waves, light, voltage, current, etc are continuous in nature.
-In a nutshell, we are surrounded by continuous signals and analogue computers.
-But, most of us don’t pay much heed to them.
+For example, sound waves, light, voltage, current, etc. are continuous in nature.
+In a nutshell, we are surrounded by continuous signals and analogue computers, but most of us don’t pay much heed to them.
 Following are some types and examples of analogue computers:

 Types of Analogue Computers

 1. Slide Rules

 It is one of the most basic analogue computing devices designed in the early 17th century (around 1630s) by William Oughtred.
 Slide Rules was initially used for multiplication and division.
 A little later, it was found to be applicable in exponential, logarithmic, and trigonometric functions as well.
 Reportedly, the first crew that landed on the moon’s surface, led by Neil Armstrong, had brought with them various electronic gadgets, including slide rules.

 2. Differential Analysers

 The differential analyser was invented by two engineers, Vannevar Bush and Harold Hazen, during the early 1930s.
 It was designed to solve complex differential equations.
 This technology makes use of mechanical arrangements to process the data and compute the solution.
 The differential analogue computers; however, have gone outdated today, but they played a key role in establishing a reliable foundation for the development of the technologies we utilize in today’s world.